ipython/ipython/docs/source/interactive/reference.rst

     * [append:] well, that says it.
     * [rotate:] create rotating logs log_name.1~, log_name.2~, etc.

+Adding the '-o' flag to '%logstart' magic (as in '%logstart -o [log_name [log_mode]]') will also include output from iPython in the log file.

 The :magic:`logoff` and :magic:`logon` functions allow you to temporarily stop and resume logging to a file which had previously been started with
 %logstart.
 They will fail (with an explanation) if you try to use them